 - The relation of the work to the state of the art in BPM research

 The extended abstract should be discussed with the respective PhD supervisor before submission.
 It should be written in English using 11pt font and 1.5 line space in maximum 4 (A4) pages.
-It should be submitted (as a single PDF file) by midnight (EST) by 15 June 2018 via the BPM 2018 Doctoral Consortium EasyChair Submission Website: https://easychair.org/conferences/?conf= icpm2019.
+It should be submitted (as a single PDF file) by midnight (CET) by 30 March, 2019 via the ICPM 2019 Doctoral Consortium EasyChair Submission Website: https://easychair.org/conferences/?conf= icpm2019.